tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/32_The_Psycho-Protective_Dimension.md

 ## Article 2

-### SEO-Optimized Title: The Timeless Philosophy of Boundaries: Why Limits Are Essential for Your Authentic Self
+### The Timeless Philosophy of Boundaries: Why Limits Are Essential for Your Authentic Self

 In our modern world, the concept of "boundaries" often conjures images of self-help gurus and personal empowerment workshops.
 But what if we told you that the crucial role of boundaries – or "limits" – in defining who we are is not a new-age invention, but a timeless philosophical and psychological truth, deeply embedded in the very fabric of existence?
 The Quantum Mindfulness framework reveals this profound connection through its exploration of the **Psycho-Protective Dimension**.